-Singer is a New York physician using stem cells to treat strains and other musculoskeletal injuries.
+Singer is a New York physician using personal cells to treat strains and other musculoskeletal injuries.

 “Repeated use is one of the most common causes of muscle pain, tears, tendonitis and strains.
 Tears usually start out very small and then get bigger with continued use,” Singer said.

 These injuries do not only happen at the ball field or to professional athletes, either.

 “These injuries can develop from using a hammer, swinging a golf club or turning a wrench, too,” Singer said.

 The symptoms of these injuries typically begin with pain, tightness and stiffness caused by inflammation from repeated use.
 Over time, the symptoms can progress to include limited function or complete loss of function.